GameFoundry/bsf/Documentation/Manuals/Native/bslfx.md

  - Technique - Contains one or multiple passes that contain the pipeline state for rendering.
 This is the meat of the program.

 # Parameters {#bslfx_a}
-All parameters specified in this block will be exposed to the @ref BansheeEngine::Shader "Shader" object.
-These parameters will be accessible from the @ref BansheeEngine::Material "Material" object.
+All parameters specified in this block will be exposed to the @ref bs::Shader "Shader" object.
+These parameters will be accessible from the @ref bs::Material "Material" object.
 You are still allowed to define uniforms/constants within shader code, without defining them in the parameter list, but they will not be visible to high level code.
 This can be useful if you are working on a lower level, like directly with the renderer.

 Types supported in this block are:
  - int - signed integer